 So, it might take you ten scripts just to become an excellent screenwriter and maybe finally sell a project or land a screenwriting assignment job.
 Also realize even if you do sell a script there are no guarantees.
 I’ve been paid to write five production ready screenplays that are currently in development hell and they will probably never be made due to situations out of my control.
 What’s the alternative to not writing?
 You’re guaranteed never to have any shot at success.
 At least with a solid body of material you practice your craft and create opportunities—the rest is timing and the right project getting to the right producer.

-This article was written by Mark Sanderson and published on his My Blank Page blog.
+Copyright 2017 written by Mark Sanderson and published on his My Blank Page blog.

 BEFORE YOU GO… check out my services below…